-The cost varies from place to place and breeder to breeder, but on average, expect to spend about $400-$800 for a mixed breed German Shepherd pup.
-If you adopt a German Shepherd mix from a shelter, pricing will vary depending on the rescue, usually with a range from $0 – $300.
+The cost varies from place to place and breeder to breeder, but on average, expect to spend about $400 to $800 for a mixed breed German shepherd pup.
+If you adopt a German shepherd mix from a shelter, pricing will vary depending on the rescue, usually with a range from $0 to $300.

-If a German Shepherd mix is not from a good breeder, then there may be health problems.
-German Shepherds are prone to a number of different health conditions.
-The most common include hip and elbow dysplasia, cancer, epilepsy, hip dysplasia, narcolepsy, and eye problems.
+If a German shepherd mix is not from a good breeder, then there may be health problems.
+German shepherds are prone to a number of different genetic health conditions.
+The most common health concerns include hip, elbow, and joint dysplasia, cancer, epilepsy, hip dysplasia, narcolepsy, and eye problems.

 What is a German Shepherd mix?

 A German shepherd mix is a breed resulting from the combination of the German shepherd with other popular dog breeds.

 These dogs are medium to large in size, and can vary in appearance based on what breeds they inherit traits from.

 German shepherd mixes do not always look entirely like the German shepherd, as they could also take after their other dog breed parents.

 How should you train a German shepherd mix?